Ways of Making Bill Payments Using Your Mobile Phone

 - Mobile web payments (WAP) – This is simply using a Wireless Application Protocol (WAP) facility with your smartphone by connecting to the internet to make use of online wallets such as Yahoo wallet, Google Checkout, Amazon Payments, or PayPal.

 - Contactless NFC (Near Field Communication) -This involves a more direct and almost instantaneous data transfer between phones or phones and point of sale devices.

 NFC phones and NFC enabled points of sale devices transfer information, i.e. money, using radio frequency identification.

 PayPal is a mobile online payment service where users can send or request money from the app (in-App payment) and also for keeping money in their PayPal accounts for instant transfers (mobile Internet payments).
+PayPal also allows you to purchase crypto currency.
 These payment services can be carried out on all major smartphone platforms and mobile-friendly websites.
 In some stores, bill payments can be made using your PayPal account.

 For lovers of social networking, Venmo is a free and easy to use peer-to-peer transfers from its platform to mobile numbers, email addresses or Facebook accounts.
 It is an SMS and Web-based payment platform based on the concept of mutual trust.
 While transactions can be done via SMS, the actual transaction processing is carried out online using an SSL secured connection with encrypted data for security purposes.

 Square is a mobile payment service that effectively turns every iPhone, iPad or Android device into a cash register with a small white square card reader which is inserted into the headphone jack.